hryanjones/guess-my-word-backend/README.md

 # guess-my-word-backend

-(WIP) a backend to https://github.com/hryanjones/guess-my-word to store a leaderboard.
+A backend to https://github.com/hryanjones/guess-my-word to store a leaderboard.